mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 ![](assets/ip-warmup-re-upload-plan.png)

-All the previously executed runs will be marked as completed.
+All the previously executed runs will be read-only.
 The new plan is displayed under the first plan.

 Follow the steps [above](#define-phases) to define the phases from the new plan.

 >[!NOTE]
 >
 >The IP warmup plan details will change as per the newly uploaded file.
-The live and completed runs are not affected.
+The previously executed runs (no matter their [status](#monitor-plan)) are not affected.

+Let's take an example:

+* With the initial IP warmup plan, Phase 2 had 9 runs.

+* 4 runs were executed (not matter if failed, completed or cancelled - as long as a run has been attempted, it is an executed run).

+* If you re-upload a new plan, Phase 2 with the first 4 executed runs will go into read-only mode.

+* The remaining 5 runs (which are in draft state) are moved to a new phase (Phase 3) which shows up as per the newly uploaded plan.

 ## Monitor the plan {#monitor-plan}